 Contact Paul Davis for all your property damage needs.
 (330) 220-2002

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as possible.

-- Keep a listing of any household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your property.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
 While you are waiting for help to arrive, below are helpful tips to help deal with the damage: